draggett/arena-webhub/README.md

 [QUIC](https://www.chromium.org/quic) is a new transport which reduces latency compared to that of TCP.
 On the surface, QUIC is very similar to TCP+TLS+HTTP/2 implemented on UDP.

+#### Backwards compatible extensions

+* Simplified thing API where things look like regular JavaScript objects with getters and setters for properties, and object methods for actions.
+Attempts to write invalid values throws an exception, and asynchronous errors result in observable events, e.g. loss of connectivity.
+* Things as first class types that can be passed to properties, actions and events.
+This will involve a new _supply_ method that is passed a thing description and returns a promise.
+Things are automatically published so there is no need for the expose method.
+* More efficient handling of high speed streams, allowing you to read and write data in blocks rather than having to do so one data point at a time.
+The protocols will be able to choose how to best buffer data for maximum performance.

 ## Web of Things

 The IoT is fragmented by incompatible platforms, and myriad technologies and standards.
 This creates market friction through raising costs and risks.
 W3C's Web of Things addresses this by introducing an abstraction layer with things that stand for sensors, actuators and associated information services.